50 Identity And Access Security Stats You Should Know In 2025

 Invest In Privileged Access Management (PAM)

-As we discussed above, privileged accounts are one of the most lucrative targets for hackers, thus the most commonly targeted of employee accounts.
-Privileged access management solutions enable organizations to monitor and control the access and activity of their privileged users.
+Privileged accounts are one of the most lucrative targets for hackers, making them some of the most targeted of employee accounts.
+Privileged Access Management solutions enable organizations to monitor and control the access and activity of their privileged users.
 This includes who has access to which accounts, as well as what users are allowed to do once logged in.
 PAM keeps privileged accounts secure by ensuring that only the correct, and verified, users can access accounts based on their roles and responsibilities.

-The top benefits that users look for in a PAM solution are protecting against the compromise of privileged credentials by external threat actors (58%), managing and monitoring privileged user access (58%), and preventing data breaches (48%).
-You can find out more about how PAM solutions work here, and compare the best solutions that will enable you to reap these benefits by reading our guide to the top PAM solutions here.
+- You can find out more about how PAM solutions work here, and compare the best solutions that will enable you to reap these benefits by reading our guide to the Top PAM Solutions here.

 Install Endpoint Security On Employee Devices

-These solutions covers all of the endpoints connected to your network, including servers, PCs, mobile devices and IoT devices, and admins can manage the solution centrally, making it easy for them to identify and monitor the health and risk level of all devices connected to the network at once.
+These solutions cover all the endpoints connected to your network, including servers, PCs, mobile devices and IoT devices, and admins can manage the solution centrally, making it easy for them to identify and monitor the health and risk level of all devices connected to the network at once.

 Train Your Employees